XiaZiXi/Pathfinding/README.md

 * Repeat as many times as you want for any node!

 ## A Star
-The most complex I have made yet!
+The most complex searching algorithm I have made yet!
 The generation of the network is the same Dijkstra's implementation.

 How to use:
 * The program generates an abstract graph with n nodes (_1000_ by default).